devmarkusb/dev/apps/experiments/elements_of_programming/README.md

 Partially formed state of an object: if the object can be assigned to (left hand side) or destructed.
-If the object is not also well formed nothing else is defined.
+If the object is not also well-formed nothing else is defined.

 pointer(T): type function from type T to pointer of type T.